asset-group/5ghoul-5g-nr-attacks/README.md

 # 6. 🛠️ (Optional) Build *5Ghoul* software from source

 Several requirements need to be installed before compiling the project.
-An automated script for Ubuntu 18.04/20.04 is provided on `requirements.sh`.
+An automated script for **Ubuntu 18.04** is provided on `requirements.sh`.
 To compile from source, simply run the following commands:

 ```bash
 git clone https://github.com/asset-group/5ghoul-5g-nr-attacks